Breadcrumb

 The insured father of the child or another insured member of the immediate family (e.g. the child’s grandmother) may also be entitled to an additional care allowance.

+The insured father of the child or another insured member of the closest family (e.g. the child’s grandmother) may also be entitled to an additional care allowance.
 It may be granted for a maximum of 8 weeks (56 days) after the birth of the child.
-Such an allowance is granted to the father or another member of the immediate family if he/she personally takes care of the new born child and has stopped working for this purpose, because the child’s mother:
+Such an allowance is granted to the father or another member of the closest family if he or she personally takes care of the newborn child and has stopped working for this purpose, because the child’s mother:

 • is in hospital at the time,

-• has a decision on incapability of independent existence or a decision on severe degree of disability,
+• has a decision on the incapability of independent existence or a decision on the severe degree of disability,

 • has abandoned the child.

-The period of receipt of the additional care allowance is not included in the limit of 60 days and 14 days in the calendar year for which the care allowance is due.
+The period of receiving the additional care allowance is not included in the limit of 60 days and 14 days in the calendar year for which the care allowance is due.

-In order for the insured person to be entitled to the care allowance for a sick family member, a doctor must issue an electronic medical certificate of incapacity for work, which confirms the sickness of the family member.
+In order for the insured person to be entitled to the care allowance for a sick family member, a doctor must issue an electronic medical certificate of incapacity for work, which confirms the sickness.

-The basis of assessment of this allowance is calculated in the same way as the basis of the sickness allowance assessment.
-The expenditure on care allowances in 2021 amounted to PLN 1,728.8 million.
-The Social Insurance Institution pays care allowances to employees of work establishments that report no more than 20 employees for sickness insurance.
-However, in work establishments with more than 20 employees reported for sickness insurance, the care allowance is paid by the employer during the period of insurance.
+The Social Insurance Institution pays out care allowances to employees of work establishments that report no more than 20 employees for sickness insurance.
+In work establishments with more than 20 employees reported for sickness insurance, the care allowance during the period of insurance is paid out by the employer.